NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: Elegant & nifty arguments in set theory.
 The programming language for the mathematician.

 Personal experience: Cognitively effortful, interesting to work with.
 I've programmed a TM that finds the n-th prime.
+Turing Machines are necessary to understand some arguments in Paul Cohen's *Set theory and the continuum hypothesis*.
+More recently, [here](https://www.scottaaronson.com/blog/?p=2725) is a Turing Machine which halts iff ZFC is inconsistent.

 ## C and C++